Rita Miljo: Early career (1951–1989)

 When her father remarried, Peter returned to the family home and Neumann began working at the Hagenbeck Zoo, caring for primates.
-At the age of nineteen, she met Lothar Simon, who was studying to become a mining engineer at the Technical University of Berlin.
+At the age of nineteen, she met Lothar Simon, who was studying to become a mining engineer at Technische Universität Berlin.
 When Simon graduated and secured a post in South Africa in 1953, Neumann decided to emigrate, hoping she could work with animals.
 Simon had arranged for her to have a work permit and an office job, prior to her arrival.
 The couple married in February 1954.
 Simon worked in the gold fields and became very successful, allowing Neumann to be independent and adventurous.

 On weekends, Neumann would leave Johannesburg and travel to Kruger National Park.
 She met an ornithologist there, Dr. Kleynhans, who taught her South African history.
 The two travelled together into Zambia and Zimbabwe, where Kleynhans made recordings of birds.
 Neumann assisted him in his work by cataloguing his recordings.
 She learned to fly and because male instructors would not teach her aerobatics, she bought a book and taught herself to do loops and spirals.
 In 1963, she purchased a 50-acre parcel of land on the banks of the Olifants River in Limpopo Province.
 She spent a lot of time away from home there.
 She first camped in a tent and later built a one-room hut on the property, to which she would bring her daughter Karin.
 In 1972, both Simon and 17-year-old Karin were killed in a 1972 crash in a light aircraft, which he was piloting.

 By 1980, Neumann had remarried; her husband, Piet Miljo, was an Afrikaner.
 That year, while the couple were on an expedition into Angola, she discovered a baby female chacma baboon (papio ursinus), which had been abandoned.
 At the time, under an ordinance known as the Vermin Law, passed by the Apartheid government, bush pigs, caracals, chacma baboons, jackals, and vervet monkeys were marked for extinction.
 This meant that they were considered pests, they could not be taken in, and hunters were encouraged to shoot them.
 In defiance of the law, Miljo took the baboon, called Bobby, and clandestinely returned with it by way of the Kgalagadi Transfrontier Park, crossing from Botswana's Gemsbok National Park into the adjoining Kalahari Gemsbok National Park in South Africa.
 She and Piet divorced shortly after.